artalar/reatom/docs/src/content/docs/core.md

 import { atom } from '@reatom/core'
 ```

-`atom` function is a fabric for an atom - base reactive primitive.
-Atom don't store it data (state, listeners, dependencies) in itself, it only key to a cache in [ctx](#ctx-api) (context).
-You may imagine atom as a prototype for a cache.
-One of the most powerful Reatom feature is that a cache is immutable, it recreates on each relative update.
-Cache immutability helps to process [transactions](#transaction-api) and it super handy for debugging.
-Don't worry, it is pretty [efficient](#performance).
+The `atom()` function is a factory for an atomic-based reactive primitive.
+Atoms don't store their data (state, listeners, dependencies) within themselves; they only provide a key to a cache in [ctx](#ctx-api) (context).
+You can think of an atom as a prototype for a cache.
+One of the most powerful features of Reatom is that the cache is immutable, and it is recreated on each relative update.
+The immutability of the cache helps to process [transactions](#transaction-api) and is extremely useful for debugging.
+Don't worry, it is also quite [efficient](#performance).

-As atom is a key, it should be mapped somewhere to it cache. `ctx` has internal [WeakMap](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WeakMap) `caches`, which store your data until you have a link to atom.
-When you subscribe (connect) and unsubscribe (disconnect) from atom the state isn't reseted or deleted, it still stored in cache, which will cleared by GC only after link to the atom disappears from you closures.
-This behavior is most intuitive and works just like any variable storing.
-So, if you define global atom available in a few your modules the state will always persists in memory during application lifetime, neither you subscribed or unsubscribed for the atom, which is useful.
-If you need to clear state on disconnect or doing other lifetime transformations check the [hooks package](/package/hooks) and [withreset](/package/lens#withreset) helper.
+As Atom is a key, it should be mapped somewhere to its cache. `ctx` has an internal [WeakMap](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WeakMap) `caches`, which store your data until there is a link to Atom.
+When you subscribe (connect) and unsubscribe (disconnect) from Atom, the state isn't reset or deleted; it is still stored in the cache, which will be cleared by the GC only after the link to the Atom disappears from your closures.
+This behavior is the most intuitive and works just like any variable storing.
+So, if you define a global Atom available in a few of your modules, the state will always persist in memory during the application lifetime, whether you subscribed or unsubscribed for the Atom, which is useful.
+If you need to clear the state on disconnect or do other lifetime transformations, check the [hooks package](/package/hooks) and [withreset](/package/lens#withreset) helper.

-If you need to create base mutable atom just pass the initial value to `atom`.
-Pass the atom name by a second argument (it is optional, but strongly recommended).
-Resulted atom will be mutable (`Mut`) with a callable signature (a function), you could mutate it by passing context and new value or reducer function.
+If you need to create a base mutable atom, just pass the initial value to `atom`.
+Pass the atom name as a second argument (it is optional but strongly recommended).
+The resulted atom will be mutable (`Mut`) with a callable signature (a function); you can mutate it by passing a context and a new value or a reducer function.

 ```ts
 // create